kirkpatrickprice/PIIDigger/README.md

     - See `--list-datahandlers` command line option for for currently supported document types
 - Saves output in multiple formats
     - Initial releaase provides JSON and text file outputs
+- Getting started with PIIDigger video on [YouTube](https://youtu.be/wnUNnzy1JDw)

 ## Errata
 Check out the [ERRATA](https://github.com/kirkpatrickprice/PIIDigger/blob/main/ERRATA.md) page for known issues, troubleshooting tips and instructions on reporting new problems.